Hamas leader Haniyeh to hold talks with Turkey - ExBulletin

 The militants also took around 250 hostages.
 Israel estimates there are 129 remaining in Gaza, including 34 presumed dead.

-Israel's retaliatory offensive has killed more than 34,000 people in Gaza, most of them women and children, according to the Hamas-controlled territory's health ministry.
+Israel's retaliatory offensive has killed more than 34,000 people in Gaza, most of them women and children. according to the Hamas-run territory's health ministry.

 According to press reports, which have never been denied, Haniyeh and other Hamas leaders were in Istanbul when the attacks were launched.
 They were asked to leave quietly after a photo showed them celebrating the deadly assault, according to the report.